allenai/allenact/projects/tutorials/minigrid_tutorial.md

     ]
 ```
 The three `view_channels` include objects, colors and states corresponding to a partially observable image tensor
 equivalent to that in `ImgObsWrapper` in https://github.com/maximecb/gym-minigrid#wrappers.
+The relatively large
+`agent_view_size` means the view will only be clipped by the environment walls in the forward and lateral directions
+with respect to the agent's orientation.

 We define our Actor-Critic model using an implementation with recurrent memory for MiniGrid
 environments, [MiniGridSimpleConvRNN](/api/extensions/rl_minigrid/minigrid_models/#minigridsimpleconvrnn):